strongloop/loopback/README.md

       });
     }

-Expose the static model method to clients as a [remote method](#remote-method).
+Setup the static model method to be exposed to clients as a [remote method](#remote-method).

     asteroid.remoteMethod(
-      User,
       User.login,
       {
         accepts: [